 Lead Guitar Made Easy

 A minor pentatonic scale and lead guitar

-Now that you know how to pick each note and do a few exercises, it’s time to learn scales.
-You will use scales to play leads and build melodies.
+Now that you know how to pick each note and have done a few exercises, it’s time to learn the pentatonic scale.
+You will use guitar scales to play lead guitar and build melodies.
 Once you get over this small hurdle, things will really begin to fall into place.
-In our lessons, we will concentrate on the Am pentatonic scale and the Key of C major.
+In our lessons, we will concentrate on the Am pentatonic scale and the modes in the key of C major.
 Once you learn these scales, others will be just a matter of moving to a different location.

-The Am pentatonic scale is a 5 note scale, that’s what pentatonic means.
-The notes are A C D E and G.
+The Am pentatonic scale is a 5 note scale, penta means 5.
+The notes of the A minor pentatonic scale are A C D E and G.

-(The little m after the A note above means the minor chord and we will learn more about that later)
+(The little m, after the A note above, means the minor chord or minor scale.

 Look at the illustration Below.
-This illustration shows the Am pentatonic scale at its root note 5th fret.
+This illustration shows the Am pentatonic scale at the root note, 5th fret.

 | 1 = Index finger

 2 = Middle finger